Experience the Magic of Barcelona: Uncover its Hidden Gems

 Gothic Quarter

-Stretching between Plaça Catalunya to the northwest and the Columbus Monument on the southeast end, La Rambla is by far the most traversed boulevard by visitors and locals alike.
-It’s a 15-minute walk into the city center if you’re arriving by sea.
+Stretching between Plaça Catalunya to the northwest and the Columbus Monument to the southeast, La Rambla is the boulevard most traversed by visitors and locals alike.
+If you arrive by sea, it’s a 15-minute walk into the city center.
 Far from being the longest boulevard, La Rambla divides the Gothic Quarter on the east side from El Raval on its west flank.

-Boutiques, sneaker shops, and of course souvenir stores line the streets in the Gothic Quarter.
+Boutiques, sneaker shops, and souvenir stores line the streets in the Gothic Quarter.
 The Spanish pubs here offer tapas and pintxos typical of the region.
-So, when you’re ready for a snack, these bars will serve pretty much the same fare.
-Sit back with a cañita, order croquetas de jamon, and entertain yourself with some of the best people watching in the country.
+So, when you’re ready for a snack, these bars will serve the same fare.
+Sit back with a cañita, order croquetas de jamon, and entertain yourself with some of the best people-watching in the country.

 El Raval

 The El Raval side of La Rambla is a bit grittier.
-While the architecture is still Gothic Catalan, the vibe here is definitely graffiti chic, and wafting in the air is usually the scent of reefer.
-In this area, you’ll find the Biblioteca de Catalunya, where university students roam; the Marcat de la Boqueria, the bustling public market; the Museum of Contemporary Art; and the Centre de Cultura Contemporània de Barcelona.
+While the architecture is still Gothic Catalan, the vibe here is definitely graffiti chic, and the scent of reefer wafts in the air.
+In this area, you’ll find the Biblioteca de Catalunya, where university students roam; the Mercat de la Boqueria, the bustling public market; the Museum of Contemporary Art; and the Centre de Cultura Contemporània de Barcelona.

-All of this is within walking distance from the charming Rambla de Raval where El Gat de Botero waits for a chance at a selfie.
-Here you’ll also find a delightful Bohemian gastro bar called Chaka Khan that is brimming with so many vegan and vegetarian options on their menu, I almost ordered them all.
-This restaurant gets going late, so if you want some ambiance with your enticing eats, make sure to reserve after 9 p.m.
+All of this is within walking distance from the charming Rambla de Raval, where El Gat de Botero waits for a chance at a selfie.
+Here, you’ll also find a delightful Bohemian gastro bar called Chaka Khan.
+Its menu is brimming with so many vegan and vegetarian options that I almost ordered them all.
+This restaurant gets going late, so if you want some ambiance with your enticing eats, reserve after 9 p.m.

 La Barceloneta